-THE good golfer loves his clubs and takes a great and justifiable pride in them.
+VERY thorough golfer has an affection for his d clubs and takes a pride in them.
+He should study them closely and take great care of them.
 He has many reasons for doing so.
 Golf clubs are not like most other implements that are used in sport.
 A man may go to a shop and pick out a cricket bat or a billiard cue with which he may be tolerably certain he will be able to play something approaching to his best game when he is in the mood for playing it.
 The acquaintance which is begun in the shop is complete a few days later.
 But a man may see a golf club which he strongly fancies and buy it, and yet find himself utterly incapable of using it to good advantage.
-He may purchase club after club, and still feel that there is something wanting in all of them, something which he cannot define but which he knows ought to exist if his own peculiar style of play is to be perfectly suited.
+He may purchase club after club. and still feel that there is something wanting in all of them, something which he cannot define but which he knows ought to exist if his own peculiar style of play is to be perfectly suited.
 Until he finds this club he is groping in the dark.
-One driver may be very much like another, and even to the practised eye two irons may be exactly similar; but with one the golfer may do himself justice, and with the other court constant failure.
+One driver may be very much like another, and even to the practised eye two irons may be exactly similar; but with one the golfer may do himself justice, and with the other he may fail continually.
 Therefore, the acquisition of a set of clubs, each one of which enjoys the complete confidence of its owner, is not the task of a week or even a year.
 There are some golfers who do not accomplish it in many years, and happy are they when at last they have done so.
-Then they have a very sincere attachment to each one of these instruments, that have been selected with so much difficulty.
-It is not always possible to give reasons for their excellence, for the subtle qualities of the clubs are not visible to the naked eye.
-Their owners only know that at last they have found the clubs that are the best for them, and that they will not part with them for any money-that is, if they are golfers of the true breed.
+Then they have a very sincere attachment to each one of these instruments, that have been established in their set with so much difficulty.
+It is not always possible to give reasons for their superiority, for the subtle qualities of the clubs are not visible to the naked eve.
+Their owners only know that at last they have found the clubs that are the best for them, and that they will not part with them for any money-that is, if they are golfers of the proper kind.
 In these days I always play with the same set of irons.
-They are of different makes, and to the average golfer they appear quite ordinary irons and very much like others of their class.
-But they are the results of trials and tests of more than one hundred clubs.
+They are of different makes, and to the average golfer may appear quite ordinary irons and very much like others of their class.
+But they are the result of trials and tests of more than one hundred clubs.